☰ In This Section

 • Doctoral Research III (EDUC850)

 Exploration and examination of both qualitative and quantitative research, including sampling, measurement, data collection, and analysis.
 Training in the use of both qualitative and quantitative data analysis software.
 Integration of faith and/or ethical values in research.
 Application of research design and theories to the dissertation prospectus.
-GE: The course will be graded on an A/F basis.

-• Legal Issues in School Administration (EDUC860)
+• Legal Issues of School Administration (EDUC860)

 Examination of educational laws and policies, the process by which they are created, and their impact on schools.
 Analysis of leadership and communication around legal issues and policies, with emphasis on accuracy, clarity, and correct implementation.
 Evaluation of laws and policy, along with their application and outcomes, to recommend change.